 Dr. Tomko specializes in audiometry (hearing tests), amplification (hearing aids), central auditory processing disorders and auditory working memory.
 She hopes that rechargeable hearing aids will become more common, and that increased consideration will be given to the relationship between cognition, attention, memory and hearing sensitivity.

 An only child from northeast Ohio, Dr. Tomko now loves living near the ocean, rich history and military community in Hampton Roads.
-Her favorite interests include bird watching, nature and wildlife study, reading, crocheting, knitting and enjoying her pets.
+Her favorite interests include bird watching, nature and wildlife study, reading, painting, and visiting local museums.

 As far as style goes, this truly depends on many factors, including but not limited to the following:The type, severity, and configuration of the person's hearing lossThe...
 Read more